Sleep and Sleep Hygiene

-RA itself is often associated with symptoms including excessive daytime sleepiness, fatigue, pain, and depression, all of which may have a negative impact on the ability to get sound sleep.
-Sleep problems and related symptoms affect an estimated 54% to 70% of adults with RA and include difficulty falling asleep, non-restorative sleep, excessive waking during the night, and daytime sleepiness and fatigue.1
+Rheumatoid arthritis (RA) itself is often linked to symptoms like excessive daytime sleepiness, fatigue, pain, and depression.
+These symptoms may have a negative impact on the ability to get sound sleep.
+Sleep problems and related symptoms affect an estimated 54 to 70 percent of adults with RA and include difficulty falling asleep, non-restorative sleep, excessive waking during the night, and daytime sleepiness and fatigue.1

 There is some evidence that increased joint pain interferes with sleep.
 Such pain may increase body movement during the night and cause interruptions in sleep and reduced sleep efficiency.
 Several sleep studies conducted in patients with RA have shown that sleep problems are directly related to disease activity.
 Additionally, patients with RA are at increased risk for primary sleep disorders including restless leg syndrome, sleep apnea, and periodic leg movements of sleep.1